FAIRplus/the-fair-cookbook/content/recipes/applied-examples/ehden-ohdsi_matched.md

 ### Inventory and prioritization of digital resources

 In order to start the FAIRification process of digital resources in OHDSI, it was important to take inventory of which kind of digital resources reside in the OHDSI ecosystem.
-Digital resources in OHDSI include for example the OMOP CDM (URL_TO_INSERT_RECORD-ABBREV_93 https://fairsharing.org/FAIRsharing.qk984b)
+Digital resources in OHDSI include for example the OMOP CDM (URL_TO_INSERT_RECORD-ABBREV_36 https://fairsharing.org/FAIRsharing.qk984b)
-itself, the OMOP Standard (URL_TO_INSERT_TERM_94 https://fairsharing.org/search?fairsharingRegistry=Standard) ized Vocabularies (URL_TO_INSERT_RECORD-ABBREV_95 https://fairsharing.org/FAIRsharing.658tcg) , studies, cohort definitions and many more.
+itself, the OMOP Standardized Vocabularies (URL_TO_INSERT_RECORD-ABBREV_37 https://fairsharing.org/FAIRsharing.658tcg) , studies, cohort definitions and many more.
 Each digital resource itself can consist of multiple (sub) digital resources, as shown in {numref}`ehden-ohdsi-figure1`.

 ````{dropdown}